Deserts, Driverless Trains and Futuristic Dreams: Two Weeks as a Solo Female Traveller in Saudi Arabia

 Then there was the King Abdullah Financial District Metro Station, designed by Zaha Hadid Architects.
 I genuinely felt as though I had wandered into an expensive futuristic airport or modern art museum rather than a train station.
 The flowing white lattice exterior was inspired by desert dunes and wind patterns, while the surrounding financial district featured climate controlled skywalks, futuristic skyscrapers and carefully designed public spaces.

 On my very first metro trip, however, I immediately made a cultural mistake.
 I saw signs for 'Single' and 'Family' carriages and confidently entered the 'Single' carriage, assuming it referred to solo travellers.
 Wrong.
 'Single' meant single men.
 Women, even travelling alone, belonged in the 'Family' section.
+I felt envious of the 'Single' men who got to stand at the front of the train with a perfect view of the journey sans driver.

 The metro itself also quickly shattered my assumptions about reserved queueing systems.
 The stations had beautifully organised boarding lanes with signs reminding passengers to allow people to exit first.
 In practice, the moment the doors opened, groups of women surged inside immediately.
 If you wanted to disembark, you had to physically push your way out or risk being carried onward to the next station.

-Most women wore black abayas and niqabs, while others dressed more loosely with uncovered hair.
+Most women wore black abayas and many wore niqabs, while others dressed more loosely with uncovered hair.
 Saudi Arabia still felt socially conservative, but far more varied and nuanced than the outside world often imagines.

 Nearby was Souk Al Zal, one of Riyadh’s oldest traditional markets, packed with narrow alleyways and tiny shops selling carpets, antiques and traditional goods.
 It felt worlds away from the polished metro stations and futuristic financial district.